stjude/cis-x/README.md

 ```

 The source directives can point to any absolute path that can be accessed
 locally.
-Also note that the results directory must exist before running the
+They do not need to match their target directory.
+Also note that the
-command.
+results directory must exist before running the command.

 The following template is the entire command to run the `run` command, with
 variables showing what needs to be set.